crowdfavorite/wp-admin-column-view/README.md

 **Support**

 Support for this plugin will be provided in the form of _Product Support_.
-This means that I intend to fix any confirmed bugs and improve the user experience when enhancements are identified and can reasonably be accomodated.
+This means that we intend to fix any confirmed bugs and improve the user experience when enhancements are identified and can reasonably be accomodated.
 There is no _User Support_ provided for this plugin.
-If you are having trouble with this plugin in your particular installation of WordPress, I will not be able to help you troubleshoot the problem.
+If you are having trouble with this plugin in your particular installation of WordPress, we will not be able to help you troubleshoot the problem.

 This plugin is provided under the terms of the GPL, including the following: